decentraland/documentation/content/creator/wearables-and-emotes/wearables/linked-wearables.md

 | Multiple NFTs | A user owning one of the multiple TOKEN IDs, described as separated by a comma will own the wearable. _e.g.
 123456, 123457, 123458_ |
 | Range of NFTs | A user owning an NFT with a token id in the range of TOKEN IDs described, will own the wearable. _e.g.
 [1, 1000]_                   |

-## NFT Collections & Linked Wearables Collections
+## Types of Linked Wearables Collections

 Usually there are two types of NFT collections: